What does a CFO do exactly?

-While many CFOs have accounting degrees, their day-to-day work has much more to do with business decision-making, strategy planning, and leadership than with the nitty-gritty of accounting work.
+While many CFOs have accounting degrees, CFO responsibilities have much more.
+They have a lot to do with business decision-making, strategy planning, and leadership.
 Although they may be trained in accounting, CFOs are not accountants.

-While everyone looks up to them (and might envy their big offices), few people understand how CFOs spend their days.
-Here’s an overview of what you might be doing on an ordinary day should you become a CFO!
+While everyone looks up to them (and might envy their big offices), few people understand an actual CFO’s job description.
+Here’s an overview of what you might be doing on an ordinary day should you become a CFO in the United States!

 Start your day as a leader